sarahquadri/Examples/README.md

 2. R Coding Examples:
-   Just a few, will keep on adding; basically from an R course taught by Dr. John Angell of CSU East Bay who wanted us to get a "taste" of MAchine Learning,  I'll be adding one from a Coursera course I took that analyzed sensor data.
+   Just a few, will keep on adding; basically from an R course taught by Dr. John Angell of CSU East Bay who wanted us to get a "taste" of Machine Learning,  I'll be adding one from a Coursera course I took that analyzed sensor data.

 3. Group Project Checklist:
 Project Management Guide to facilitate time management and the successful completion of group project milestones